 Stayers Chase Triple Crown Races:

-"With such a huge financial impact on our business from the pandemic and no certainty about getting reasonable levels of spectators back to the races we just couldn’t justify the investment this year.
+"With such a huge financial impact on our business and no certainty about getting reasonable levels of spectators back to the races we just couldn’t justify the investment this year.

 "Instead we are focusing everything we can on supporting general prize money levels at our courses.”